aparru33/MachineLearningDSTIProject/README.md

 It is done for the Machine Learning course from the instructor **Hanna Abi Akl** at **DSTI**.

  The project is a group project.

- The project is done in three step:
+ The project is done in three steps:
 * [Data Cleaning](cleaning_data.ipynb)
 * [Exploratory Data Analysis](Exploratory%20Data%20Analysis.ipynb)
 * [Book Predictions](book_predictions.ipynb)

 SUMMARY OF THE PROJECT (PROVIDED BY **HANNA ABI AKL**) :